data-intelligence-analysis/data_science/Machine Learning/Predicting Salaries with Decision Trees/readme.md

 # Project Structure

-## This course is divided into 3 parts:
+## This project is divided into 3 parts:

-    Course Overview: This introductory reading material.
+    Project Overview: This introductory reading material.
     Decision Trees: This is the hands on project that we will work on in Rhyme.
-    Graded Quiz: This is the final assignment that you need to pass in order to finish the course successfully.

 Structure